King Air 350 vs PC-12: Twin Turboprop Showdown

 Performance and Speed Comparison

 The King Air 350 cruises at 310 knots true airspeed at FL280-FL350.
-Maximum range reaches 1,500 nautical miles with reserves.
-The aircraft climbs to FL350 in 25 minutes with typical loads.
+That’s genuinely fast for a turboprop.
+Maximum range reaches 1,500 nautical miles with reserves, and the aircraft climbs to FL350 in about 25 minutes with typical loads.
 Service ceiling is 35,000 feet.
-Takeoff distance requires 3,300 feet, landing needs 2,692 feet.
-The twin engines provide 2,100 total shaft horsepower.
+Takeoff requires 3,300 feet, landing needs 2,692 feet.
+Those twin engines combine for 2,100 total shaft horsepower, which you feel on takeoff.

 Cabin Space and Passenger Comfort